 Which one should you choose, then, Khao Lak or Krabi?
 Krabi is a much busier destination but blessed with gorgeous karst sceneries.
 Khao Lak has quieter beaches and better dive sites.
 Read more: Krabi vs. Khao Lak.

-Khao Yai, Where the Wild Animals Roam
+Khao Yai, Where the Wild Beasts Roam

 If you want to spot wild animals, the best place is, however, Khao Yai National Park, which is located three hours by car from Bangkok.
 The varied landscape of Thailand’s oldest national park consists of evergreen jungle and savannah.